ydwww/EC464_Team15_Betterbot/Software_report.md

 ![image](https://user-images.githubusercontent.com/98863790/235392040-710a7fa3-0821-48cf-8684-cbcfc8d4ad14.png)

-After the user runs the simulation, a bode plot of the antenna will be shown.
+After the user runs the simulation, right click on the output of the antenna, the following bode plot of the antenna will display:

 ![image](https://user-images.githubusercontent.com/98863790/235392148-1baf566c-9203-4a24-9968-a5b03f882baa.png)